About Doug Mentes, Esq.

 How Do I Get My Property Listed on the National Register?

 The National Register of Historic Places is the official list of the nation's historic places worthy of preservation.
 Getting your property on the local or national registers may qualify it for tax benefit.
 Data also suggests that historic properties show a faster increase in value over nearby, non-historic, comparable properties.
 The National Register nomination process begins with getting listed with the state historic preservation office, or the local heritage preservation office.
-Local …
+For legal …

 What Are My Rights Under the Family and Medical Leave Act?